gzm55/ansible-ssh-pubkey-login-role/README.md

 ssh_pubkey_login
 =========

-Role for copying local ssh private key to managed hosts.
+Role for copying local ssh public keys to managed hosts.
-Only need ansible raw module to remotely install new keys, so could work for seeding a managed machine.
+Only need ansible raw module on remote hosts to install new keys, so could work for seeding a managed machine.

+Basic method is the same as ssh-copyid:
+- Try ssh login only by pubkey
+- If login fail, copy all known public keys to the hosts via raw module

 Requirements
 ------------